csolink/csolink-model/docs/BookChapter.md

     * Description: the 'title' of the publication is generally recorded in the 'name' property (inherited from NamedThing).
 The field name 'title' is now also tagged as an acceptable alias for the node property 'name' (just in case).
     * range: [LabelType](types/LabelType.md)
  * [publication➞type](publication_type.md)  <sub>REQ</sub>
-    * Description: Ontology term for publication type may be drawn from Dublin Core types (https://www.dublincore.org/specifications/dublin-core/dcmi-type-vocabulary/), FRBR-aligned Bibliographic Ontology (https://sparontologies.github.io/fabio/current/fabio.html), the MESH publication types (https://www.nlm.nih.gov/mesh/pubtypes.html), the Confederation of Open Access Repositories (COAR) Controlled Vocabulary for Resource Type Genres (http://vocabularies.coar-repositories.org/documentation/resource_types/), Wikidata (https://www.wikidata.org/wiki/Wikidata:Publication_types), or equivalent publication type ontology.
+    * Description: Ontology term for publication type may be drawn from Dublin Core types (https://www.dublincore.org/specifications/dublin-core/dcmi-type-vocabulary/), the Confederation of Open Access Repositories (COAR) Controlled Vocabulary for Resource Type Genres (http://vocabularies.coar-repositories.org/documentation/resource_types/), Wikidata (https://www.wikidata.org/wiki/Wikidata:Publication_types), or equivalent publication type ontology.
 When a given publication type ontology term is used within a given knowledge graph, then the CURIE identified term must be documented in the graph as a concept node of csolink:category csolink:OntologyClass.
     * range: [String](types/String.md)

 ### Domain for slot:

  * [book chapter➞published in](book_chapter_published_in.md)  <sub>REQ</sub>
-    * Description: The enclosing parent book containing the chapter should have industry-standard identifier from ISBN.
+    * Description: The enclosing parent book containing the chapter should have industry-standard identifier from ISBN. - sumo:instrument
     * range: [Uriorcurie](types/Uriorcurie.md)
  * [chapter](chapter.md)  <sub>OPT</sub>
     * Description: chapter of a book